telerik/kendo-ui-core/docs/web/tabstrip/overview.md

         });
      </script>

-## Configure dynamic TabStrip tabs
+### Dynamic Tabs

-The TabStrip API provides methods for dynamic adding or removing TabStrip bars.
-To add items, you need to provide the new item as a JSON object along with a reference item.
+The TabStrip API provides methods for dynamically adding or removing TabStrip bars.
+To add items, provide the new item as a JSON object along with a reference item.
 A reference item is a target TabStrip tab HTML element that already exists in the TabStrip.
 The reference item will be used to determine the placement in the hierarchy of the new tab.
 Any valid jQuery selector can be used to obtain a reference to the target item.

+For more information on configuring TabStrip items, see the [TabStrip API demos](http://demos.telerik.com/kendo-ui/tabstrip/api).

-### How to add a new tab
+The example below demonstrates how to add a new TabStrip tab.

+###### Example

     <div id="tabstrip">
         <ul>
             <li>First Tab</li>